William Ellis -- St. Matthews

-Family and friends may call the residence of his niece, Debra Bonaparte, at 803-605-4407, and at 209 Ellis Ave., St. Matthews.
-Please call prior to visiting due to COVID 19 restrictions.
+Viewing will be held on Monday, Sept.
+28, 2020, from 3 to 7 p.m. at Jenkins Funeral Services of St. Matthews.

-Funeral plans will be announced by Jenkins Funeral Services of St. Matthews.
+All COVID 19 precautions to include masks and social distancing will be in place at both the funeral home during visitation and during the graveside services.

 Obituaries Newsletter